Studies involving human islets

 Where dashed lines are used, dashes should be sufficiently large and spaced to be seen clearly when figures are reduced.

-Curves should not be drawn beyond experimental points, nor should experimental points extend beyond the scales of the axes.
+Curves should not be drawn beyond experimental points.

 Present data as individual points rather than as simple bar charts.
 This can either be in the form of a bar chart with individual data points shown clearly on the graph, or a column scatter graph, as shown in the examples below.
 Different symbols can be used for different samples or treatments, if appropriate.
 Please use lines to show the means and error bars, and make sure these can be read clearly.